 The situation of “family caregivers” in companies raises many issues, including the challenges and stresses these individuals face in their job function.

-The majority of caregivers are in the prime of their lives, often having to balance their time between family, loved ones to be cared for and work.
+The majority of caregiver employees are in the prime of their lives, often having to balance their time between family, loved ones to be cared for and work.

 This leads to absenteeism and mental health issues.
 Already, one out of every two employees misses eight to nine days a year.